asteinarson/knemm/README.md

 that wants to manage its DB schema in a declarative way.
 It relies largely on the _Knex.js_ library for connecting with and executing generated queries.

+# Installing
+As of now, clone this repository (to a Linux/Unix host), runt `npm install`.
+Then build the Typescript sources, using `tsc`.
+Then there should be a global command `knemm` available in the terminal (try `npm link` if NPM has not generated exec stubs).

 # Claims
 Knemm uses a declarative YAML (or JSON) syntax (termed a **claim**), specifying what tables should exist and what is expected of named columns.
 A claim gives a minimum requirement that a database (or a collection of other claims - a **state**) should satisfy.